sodadata/docs/soda-core/overview-main.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

 **Soda Core** is a free, open-source Python library and CLI tool that enables data engineers to test data quality.
-Accessible on <a href="https://github.com/sodadata/soda-core" target="_blank">GitHub</a> along with its documentation, you can download the CLI tool or import the Python library to prepare checks for data quality.
+Accessible on along with its documentation, you can download the CLI tool or import the Python library to prepare checks for data quality.

-<a href="https://github.com/sodadata/soda-core" target="_blank" class="signup-button">Soda Core on GitHub</a>
+<a href="https://github.com/sodadata/soda-core" target="_blank" class="signup-button">Soda Core on GitHub</a> &nbsp;&nbsp;&nbsp; <a href="https://github.com/sodadata/soda-core/tree/main/docs/overview.md" target="_blank" class="signup-button">Soda Core Docs</a>

 <br />